-- In cooperation with the transit district, partners at CTDOT, FHWA, FTA, and neighboring regions, RiverCOG will continue to implement recommendations in the 2023 MTP for the RiverCOG region.
-A transportation engineer and/or planning consultant may be selected to assist with this process to help identify and process projects listed in the 2023 MTP. - Region Freight Study and Analysis collect data and perform analysis on freight movement and potential improvements to the freight system including freight generators, stakeholders, constraints, truck parking facilities, GIS data, and other factors.
-A transportation consultant may be selected to assist with this study. - Implement projects in the RiverCOG Bicycle and Pedestrian Plan - Coordination with transportation planning with recommendations in the Regional Conservation Plan - Development of future Corridor Improvement Studies and Plans - Development of future Transit Improvement Studies and Plans - Development of a plan to link the Airline Trail and Farming Canal Trail between East Hampton and Cheshire - Develop Programmatic Mitigation Plans to address potential environmental impacts of future transportation projects as needed or coordinate with the State to do so. - Coordination with state and local entities to improve the overall resiliency and reliability of the transportation network - Coordination of the Regional Plan of Conservation and Development
+- \ In cooperation with the transit district, partners at CTDOT, FHWA, FTA, and neighboring regions, RiverCOG will continue to implement recommendations in the 2023 MTP for the RiverCOG region.
+A transportation engineer and/or planning consultant may be selected to assist with this process to help identify and process projects listed in the 2023 MTP. - \ Region Freight Study and Analysis collect data and perform analysis on freight movement and potential improvements to the freight system including freight generators, stakeholder list, constraints, truck parking facilities, GIS data, and other factors.
+A transportation consultant may be selected to assist with this study. - \ Implement projects in the RiverCOG Bicycle and Pedestrian Plan - \ Coordination with transportation planning with recommendations in the Regional Conservation Plan

-- Coordination with GrowSmart, the LCRV Regional Housing Plan, LCRV Comprehensive Economic Development Strategy and other RiverCOG Planning initiatives - Coordination of complete streets initiatives in transportation and other plans that create a network of active transportation facilities, Integrate or improve active transportation facilities with public transportation service, create multiuse active transportation infrastructure facilities making connections within or between communities, and develop plans and policies supporting TOD. - Develop a complete streets prioritization plan that identifies a specific list of complete streets projects to improve the safety, mobility, or accessibility of a street - Develop new MOUs with neighboring COGs to facilitate coordinated planning and funding activities, and assure that the updates of the transportation plans are coordinated. - Coordinate with the Connecticut Department of Environmental Protection on the development of the State Plan for air quality and improvement to freight movements - Lead implementation of Route 1 recommendations from Route 1 Corridor Study - Lead implementation of Route 81 recommendations from Route 81 Corridor Study - Lead implementation of Route 66 recommendations from Route 66 Corridor Study - Lead implementation of Bus system improvements from the Bus Integration Study - Coordinate with Valley Railroad Company on a long-range plan for use of the corridor as determined by research and cost benefit analysis and links toward intermodal connections with the VRR tourism train. - Work with CTDOT in the program/project design process in relation to planning and environmental linkages (PEL) to identify transportation issues with environmental concerns along corridors and for specific projects.
+- \ Development of future Corridor Improvement Studies and Plans - \ Development of future Transit Improvement Studies and Plans - \ Conduct further planning for the portion of the Central Connecticut Loop Trail in the region - \ Develop Programmatic Mitigation Plans to address potential environmental impacts of future transportation projects as needed or coordinate with the State to do so. - \ Coordination with state and local entities to improve the overall resiliency and reliability of the transportation network including but not limited to extreme storm events - \ Coordination of the Regional Plan of Conservation and Development - \ Coordination with the LCRV Regional Housing Plan, LCRV Comprehensive Economic Development Strategy and other RiverCOG Planning initiatives - \ Coordination of complete streets initiatives in transportation and other plans that create a network of active transportation facilities, Integrate or improve active transportation facilities with public transportation service, create multiuse active transportation infrastructure facilities making connections within or between communities, and develop plans and policies supporting TOD. - \ Develop a complete streets prioritization plan that identifies a specific list of complete streets projects to improve the safety, mobility, or accessibility of a street - \ Develop new MOUs with neighboring COGs to facilitate coordinated planning and funding activities and assure that the updates of the transportation plans are coordinated. - \ Coordinate with the Connecticut Department of Environmental Protection on the development of the State Plan for air quality and improvement to freight movements - \ Lead implementation of Route 1 recommendations from Route 1 Corridor Study - Lead implementation of Route 81 recommendations from Route 81 Corridor Study - Lead implementation of Route 66 recommendations from Route 66 Corridor Study - Lead implementation of Bus system improvements from the Bus Integration Study - \ Lead implementation of CCLT improvements from the CCLT Study - \ Lead implementation of safety improvements from the SS4A Comprehensive Safety Action Plan - Lead implementation of TOD from the Thriving Communities TOD Plans - \ Coordinate with Valley Railroad Company on a long-range plan for use of the corridor as determined by research and cost benefit analysis and links toward intermodal connections with the VRR tourism train. - \ Work with CTDOT in the program/project design process in relation to planning and environmental linkages (PEL) to identify transportation issues with environmental concerns along corridors and for specific projects.